Here’s What You Need to Know.

 An update for viewers that have rescanned and are no longer receiving WDEF-TV.

 WDEF-TV continues to experience temporary signal issues causing some scattered over the air reception challenges in a few outlying areas.
 This is the result of interim engineering changes we implemented in order to meet a federally mandated frequency switch deadline on July 3rd 2020.
-Our engineers and consultants are working to permanently modify our transmission facilities to enhance our over the air signal but the Pandemic is causing significant delays in work schedules and equipment deliveries.
-The process is now projected to be completed by mid to late January 2021, weather permitting.
+As of Friday, January 15th 2021, the process is underway to permanently modify our transmission facilities to enhance our over the air signal.
+This process is projected to be completed by mid to late February 2021, weather permitting.
 We apologize for any inconvenience this unforeseen circumstance is creating for you as a loyal viewer and we’re diligently working to resolve as soon as possible.

 In the interim, you might want to consider CBS All Access, or other platforms, ie, Hulu+Live TV, FuboTV, YouTubeTV, or Amazon Prime Video Channels, as an option to receive WDEF-TV programming if you have internet service.
 You can also continue to watch our local newscasts via streaming on WDEF.com or the News 12 Now mobile app.
 Thank you for your patience.

 Our station has moved frequencies.
 If you watch television for free with an antenna, you need to rescan your TV set to continue watching our station.
 Rescanning is when your TV finds all of the available channels in your area.
 You will not need to purchase new equipment or services.
 After you rescan your set, you will still find WDEF-TV on channel 12.
 If you subscribe to cable or satellite TV you do not need to rescan.

 How To Rescan Your TV or Converter Box